pippinbarr/cart253-2018/modules/sound-basic-sound/sound-basic-sound.md

 ???

-- Actually when we store the image in our variable what we are really storing is an __object__ and we will talk more about these later
+- Actually when we store the sound in our variable what we are really storing is an __object__

 ---